Moving past sequences, we now look at summations. A summation, as the name implies, is the addition of a sequence of numbers.

 As discussed earlier, sequences are ordered.
 Summations, which add up the terms of a sequence are also ordered; however, they use a special notation to create a shorthand description.
 Example:

-Where i = 1 is the initial value, n is the terminal or “stop” value, and i by itself is the description of a single element of the sequence we will sum. .
-Suppose n is not given as a number.
-In that case, we see an infinite series, which converges to the target value.
-This technique provides us with a numerical method for approximating the target value (for example, the natural root e we saw earlier).
-Note that we are not always this fortunate with summations.
+Where i = 1 is the initial value, n is the terminal or “stop” value, and i by itself is the description of a single element of the sequence we will sum.
+Suppose the value given for n is not a number, but infinity, in that case we see an infinite series.
+Sometimes an infinite series will converge to a target value, such as the example of the natural root e we saw earlier.
+Note that we are not always this fortunate with summations, in many cases an infinite series summation will be infinity.

 Does the “stop” value in a summation have to be finite?